Cursor IDE Review: The Best AI Coding Editor in 2026

 What Is Cursor?

-Cursor is a fork of Visual Studio Code) rebuilt around AI assistance.
+Cursor is a fork of Visual Studio Code (opens in a new tab) rebuilt around AI assistance.
 The shorthand people used at launch was "VS Code with GPT-4", an informal description rather than an official tagline, but a fair one.
 It started in 2023 leaning on OpenAI's models and has since grown into something more deeply wired together.
 Autocomplete, chat, debugging, the terminal: each has been reworked with AI sitting in the middle rather than off to the side.

-Price: $20/mo Pro | Free tier with around 2,000 completions/mo (community-reported, not listed on the official page) | Business at $40/user/mo (Source: Cursor official pricing page)
+Price: $20/mo Pro | Free tier with around 2,000 completions/mo (community-reported, not listed on the official page) | Business at $40/user/mo (Source: Cursor official pricing page (opens in a new tab))

 Tab Completion: Fast and Context-Aware